hassaangamal/data-preparation-task/README.md

 ## Summary of Preprocessing Steps in Machine Learning

-In our machine learning project, we undertook several critical preprocessing steps to prepare our dataset for training.
+In my machine learning project, I undertook several critical preprocessing steps to prepare our dataset for training.

 ### Preprocessing Steps Taken